Grouping Levels

 On the other hand, say that you want to have a view that contains customers grouped by projects.
 The first thing to note here is that the Customer object type does not have any metadata information about projects (as seen in the metadata structure image further above).
 This means that the reference direction needs to be from the grouping object type, Project, to the Customer objects.
 So, in this scenario, you would add the Project object type as a grouping level with From Project as the reference direction, and select Customer as the property used by the grouping level object type.
 Filtering the view separately in this instance is not necessary because the Customer property selected for the grouping level filters the view to contain only customers.

-Note: If you would like to disable the Reference direction setting in the vault, see Disabling the Reference Direction Setting for Grouping Levels. - To <selected object type>: The objects in this
+Note: If you would like to disable the Reference direction setting in the vault, see Disabling the Reference Direction Setting for Grouping Levels. - To <selected object type>: The objects in this view have metadata

-view have metadata that refer to the object type used as the grouping level.
+that refer to the object type used as the grouping level.
+In other words, the reference direction

-to the object type used as the grouping level (see the example
+is from the objects in the view to the object type used as the grouping level (see the example further

-further below).
+below).

 - Use the Property drop-down menu to select the property that is utilized by the item selected in the Group by drop-down menu.
 This selection defines the property that you want to group by on this grouping level.